Skip to Main Content

 Needlestick Management Strategies for Parents

-Helping your child overcome fear of needles
+Helping your child overcome the fear of needles

 It is common for children (and adults) to be uncomfortable getting a shot.
 If your child is nervous around needles, you aren’t alone.
 Data suggests most children are afraid of needles.